 Dizziness is common in all adults, but there are special reasons why older people may become dizzy.
 Understanding why it happens is the first step towards addressing dizziness.

 Dizziness occurs when the brain does not receive reliable messages from senses about the body's position or motion in space.
 Medical conditions, such as diabetes, can cause loss of accurate vision, hearing, inner ear function, and peripheral nerve sensation resulting in these unreliable messages.
 It can also occur if the brain does not get enough blood flow.
-This can happen due to circulation problems or dehydration
+This can happen due to circulation problems or dehydration.

 It is important to note that there is a difference between vertigo and dizziness.
-Vertigo refers to a sensation of motion when you are resting.
+Vertigo refers to a sensation of motion when you are still.
 Dizziness refers to less specific symptoms, such as lack of balance and lightheadedness, that may also include vertigo.
 This difference can be an important factor in diagnosing the problem.

 There are a range of conditions that can cause dizziness.
 Finding the cause can be frustrating to doctors and their patients.
 However, the cause must be understood in order to treat it.